 Gross Motor Play for your Toddler & Preschooler

-Perhaps the most important skill, gross motor play and movement helps your child to learn!
+Perhaps the most important skill, gross motor play, and movement help your child to learn!
 Children at this age learn through experiencing things with their entire bodies.
 Movement is crucial to that development.
-In this post I give some of my favorite ways to keep toddlers and preschoolers active, moving, and learning.
+In this post, I give some of my favorite ways to keep toddlers and preschoolers active, moving, and learning.